TechHutTV/homelab/media/README.md

 wget -qO- https://ipinfo.io
 ```
 ### Passing Through Containers
 When containers are in the same docker compose they all you need to add is a ```network_mode: service:container_name``` and open the ports through the the gluetun container.
-See example from the compose.yaml below.
+See example with a different torrent client below.
 ```
 services:
-  gluetun: # This config is for wireguard only tested with AirVPN
+  gluetun:
     image: qmcgaw/gluetun
     container_name: gluetun
     ...